 BAADUR JOBAVA – THE MAGICIAN OF CHESS

 In 2008 he tied for 1st–8th with Nigel Short, Vadim Milov, Aleksej Aleksandrov, Tamaz Gelashvili, Alexander Lastin, Gadir Guseinov and Farid Abbasov in the President’s Cup in Baku.
-Jobava won the silver medal in the European Individual Championship 2010, held in Rijeka.
+Jobava won the silver medal in the European Individual Championships 2010, held in Rijeka.
 In August 2011 he tied for 1st–2nd with Hrant Melkumyan in the Lake Sevan tournament in Martuni and won the event on tie-break.
 In December 2011 he won the 32nd Edoardo Crespi Trophy in Milan with 8,5/9, finishing two points ahead of second placed Vladimir Malaniuk.
-In the same month Jobava won the European Rapid Chess Championship in Warsaw ahead of 746 players.
+In the same month Jobava won the European Rapid Chess Championships in Warsaw ahead of 746 players.

 Jobava has played for the Georgian national in the Chess Olympiad since 2000.He won the individual gold medal in 2004, scoring 8½/10 points.
 In 2010, he defeated the world’s number one player Magnus Carlsen in the Georgia-Norway match.
 In 2016, he won the individual gold medal for the best first board.
 He considers this achievement to be his best result in his career so far.